Academic Calendar 2024-2025

 3. Generate and analyze experimental data.

-5. Operate and understand the inner working of scientific devices used in biology, chemistry, biotechnology and medicine.
+5. Operate and understand the inner working of scientific devices used in biology, chemistry, biotechnology, and medicine.

 6. Produce experimental protocol from published techniques.